RazvanMocan/CEBP/README.md

 #### Server
 * Waits for the client to send its type
 * Each client thread is in idle mode waiting for instructions.
-Depending on the instruction received it will
+Depending on the instruction received it will doone of the following:
 * Transactions, Sell offers, Buy offers, All offers, My offers are used to get the required list.
 When the server receives one of this instruction it sends the size of the list followed by the result of toString method applied to each element from the list(one per line)
 * offer instructs the server that an offer is comming so it will read, in this order, the name(ID) of the user, the price and amount of transaction.
 The name may be followed by index + the index of the transaction that needs to be updated
 * end or a null input will allow the server to close the socket associated to that user, the input and output streams used for communication, the list of transaction of that user and all unfinished transactions